lucianoengdev/Investimentos_x_Acidentes/README.md

 - A simple one-year lag may not capture persistent effects from infrastructure investment.
 - The crash dataset has a kilometer discontinuity that required a corrected spatial reference.
 - The year 2026 may be partial and should not be compared directly with complete years without adjustment.
-- Fatal crashes are relatively rare compared with total crashes, so future machine learning models must handle class imbalance carefully.
+- Fatal crashes are relatively rare compared with total crashes; any future machine learning extension must handle class imbalance carefully.
 - Investment and fatal crash reduction must not be interpreted as causal without additional statistical evidence and domain validation.
 - Traffic exposure data, such as AADT or vehicle-kilometers traveled, is not currently included.
 - Investment values must be adjusted for inflation before historical comparison; nominal values alone can be misleading.